 Priority Science Needs Related needs and information gaps 3A.
-Methods for detection and assessment of Better and more economical field-based sampling, sensing, and measuring methods and tools contaminated groundwater discharges Improve assessment of contaminant variation across small and large spatial and temporal scales Calibrate and validate computer models to simulate geochemical processes and to estimate contaminant fluxes 3B.
+Methods for detection Better and more economical field-based sampling, sensing, and measuring methods and and assessment of tools contaminated groundwater Improve assessment of contaminant variation across small and large spatial and temporal discharges scales Calibrate and validate computer models to simulate geochemical processes and to estimate contaminant fluxes 3B.
 Assessing the Develop an understanding of the attenuation (remediation) mechanisms for wide variety of remediation potential of the groundwater contaminants, especially emerging contaminants, in the transition zone transition zone Understand how site geological and groundwater/surface water exchange conditions affect these attenuation mechanisms 3C.
-Sensitivity of transition zone organisms to contaminants Develop appropriate water quality criteria for the wide variety of groundwater contaminants that are still lacking guidelines or standards, including emerging contaminants Assess the applicability of current aquatic life guidelines (USEPA, 2015 CCME, 2015) to organisms exposed to contaminated groundwater within the transition zone Information to answer how to evaluate possible synergistic effects of multiple contaminants in the transition zone 3D.
-Actual ecological effects of groundwater contaminants Develop new in-situ toxicity tests that measure ecotoxicological effects of contaminated groundwater, especially in the transition zone Integrate ecotoxicological and hydrological studies to determine aquatic organism responses to contaminants under groundwater/surface -water exchange conditions Investigate the repercussions for the larger ecosystem of organisms impairment or behavioural changes caused by discharging groundwater contaminants Assess the ecological costs and benefits of using the transition zone for in-situ plume remediation 3E.
-Regional-scale contaminant loading to Great Lakes waters Determine methods to upscale and relate site-scale effects of discharging groundwater contaminants to the regional scale (particularly the effect of the transition zone) Obtain detailed information for the predominant groundwater flow systems that discharge to surface water in many areas of the Great Lakes Basin Develop detailed and coordinated regional scale groundwater contaminant source databases (e.g., GIS-based) in the Great Lakes Basin Develop sophisticated models capable of linking these 2 sets of information, which account for up-scaled groundwater flow and contaminant transport and fate processes, for the wide range of contaminants and groundwater/surface water exchange processes
+Sensitivity of transition Develop appropriate water quality criteria for the wide variety of groundwater zone organisms to contaminants that are still lacking guidelines or standards, including emerging contaminants contaminants • Assess the applicability of current aquatic life guidelines (USEPA, 2015; CCME, 2015) to organisms exposed to contaminated groundwater within the transition zone Information to answer how to evaluate possible synergistic effects of multiple contaminants in the transition zone 3D.
+Actual ecological effects Develop new in-situ toxicity tests that measure ecotoxicological effects of contaminated of groundwater groundwater, especially in the transition zone contaminants Integrate ecotoxicological and hydrological studies to determine aquatic organism responses to contaminants under groundwater/surface -water exchange conditions Investigate the repercussions for the larger ecosystem of organisms impairment or behavioural changes caused by discharging groundwater contaminants Assess the ecological costs and benefits of using the transition zone for in-situ plume remediation 3E.
+Regional-scale Determine methods to upscale and relate site-scale effects of discharging groundwater contaminant loading to contaminants to the regional scale (particularly the effect of the transition zone) Great Lakes waters Obtain detailed information for the predominant groundwater flow systems that discharge to surface water in many areas of the Great Lakes Basin Develop detailed and coordinated regional scale groundwater contaminant source databases (e.g., GIS-based) in the Great Lakes Basin • Develop sophisticated models capable of linking these 2 sets of information, which account for up-scaled groundwater flow and contaminant transport and fate processes, for the wide range of contaminants and groundwater/surface water exchange processes